react-15-1-usecontext-usecallback/Composition-Context-useMemo-useCallback/README.md

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

 # `About project`
 All code placed in App.js file.
-Replace PhotoForm componennt in render of App componentn to test other components.
+Replace Photo componennt in App component to test other components.